-In the face of unacceptable levels of inequality at both a local and a global level, we must transform how we think about social, economic and political equity.
+In the face of unacceptable levels of inequity at both a local and a global level, we must transform how we think about social, economic and political equity.

 A society that does not create belonging for all its citizens is no kind of society.
 Throughout history, marginalised groups have been and still are oppressed, underrepresented, and – whether consciously or unconsciously – discriminated against.